JoshetaSrinivasan/DistractedDrivingDetect/README.md

   4. circuitElements.pdf: Circuit details for Data Collection Module
   5. EEG_NN_Classifier.ipynb: A jupyter notebook that trains a Neural Network to predict Mind Wandering
   6. MindWanderRealTime.ino: Arduino code for the final product!
-  7. hardwareLayoutMindWander.pdf: Hardware layour for the final product!
+  7. hardwareLayoutMindWander.pdf: Hardware layout for the final product!

 # Contact
 You can contact me at josheta.srinivasan@gmail.com in the case of any questions or suggestions.